 Burning Brigid Media’s current project is Synesthesia Theatre, an audio drama podcast presenting an anthology of serial productions.
 Stories are fast-paced and grounded in realistic characters with a twist of the fantastic.

-Each six-to-eight part serial tells a complete story, and is supplemented with cast interviews.
+Each six-to-twelve part serial tells a complete story, and is supplemented with cast interviews.

 What kind of stories are you producing?

-Burning Brigid Media produces a spectrum of genre and drama films and audioplays with a focus on character development, twisty plots, and clever storytelling.
+Burning Brigid Media produces a spectrum of genre and drama films and audio drama with a focus on character development, twisty plots, and clever storytelling.
 What makes our work unique is our commitment to broader demographics represented in cinema.